Marie Corelli: Legacy

 Corelli is generally accepted to have been the inspiration for at least two of E. F. Benson's characters in his Lucia series of six novels and a short story.

 A modern critic has written that Corelli was probably also the inspiration for "Rita's" (Eliza Humphreys's) main character in Diana of the Ephesians, which was published a year before E. F. Benson's first Lucia novel, and had been rejected by Hutchinson, which later published the "Lucia" Lucas novels.

 In Chapter III of Bruce Marshall's The World, the Flesh and Father Smith, the protagonist – a Catholic priest – is in hospital, recovering from a wound.
 A nurse gives him a copy of Marie Corelli's Temporal Power, with the hope that the book would convert him to Protestantism.
 However, Father Smith finds the book "stupid and flamboyant", puts it aside and prays for Corelli, since "she really ought to have known better".

-In 2007, the British film Angel, based on a book by Elizabeth Taylor, was released as a thinly-veiled biography of Corelli.
+In 2007, the British film Angel, based on a book by Elizabeth Taylor, was released as a thinly veiled biography of Corelli.
 The film starred Romola Garai in the Corelli role and also starred Sam Neill and Charlotte Rampling.
 It was directed by François Ozon, who stated, "The character of Angel was inspired by Marie Corelli, a contemporary of Oscar Wilde and Queen Victoria's favourite writer.
 Corelli was one of the first writers to become a star, writing bestsellers for an adoring public.
 Today she has been largely forgotten, even in England."

+Despite falling into obscurity through the latter part of the 20th century, her novels have experienced a resurge of interest during the 21st century.